Ceramides & Hyaluronic Acid: Their Role in Achieving Beautiful Skin

 What Does Hyaluronic Acid Do?

-Hyaluronic acid (HA) primarily binds water in the skin - more precisely, in the extracellular matrix.
+Hyaluronic acid (HA) is a humectant that holds large quantities of water in the skin.
 This area has ability to store several litres of fluid per gram.
 A high concentration of hyaluronic acid therefore means a high content of water, which makes the skin firm and plump.
+The role of hyaluronic acid in maintaining hydrated skin also strengthens the skin moisture barrier.

 What Causes a Lack of Ceramides & Hyaluronic Acid?